timboormans/SIDN-XML-WHOIS/README.md

 See the examples folder for the different use cases.

 ### Requirements
-* Sockets or cURL
+* Sockets and cURL
 * SIDN registrar accreditation
 * Your server firewall allowing outgoing connections
 * Your server IPv4 (and if applicable IPv6) needs to added to the SIDN IP whitelist.

 ### To-do
-* Incorrect old PDF docs need to be rewritten to HTML documentation.
+* The old PDF documentation should be rewritten to Markdown or HTML documentation.

 ## Example
 An example in it's most simple form: